coleifer/huey/docs/api.rst

         you can create a periodic task that runs once per minute, and from that task, schedule any number of sub-tasks to run after the desired delays.

+.. py:class:: TaskLock(huey, name)

+    This class should not be instantiated directly, but is instead returned by :py:meth:`Huey.lock_task`.
+This object implements a context-manager or decorator which can be used to ensure only one instance of the wrapped task is executed at a given time.

+    If the consumer executes a task and encounters the :py:class:`TaskLockedException`, then the task will not be retried, an error will be logged by the consumer, and a ``SIGNAL_LOCKED`` signal will be emitted.

+    See :py:meth:`Huey.lock_task` for example usage.

+    .. py:method:: clear()

+        Helper method to manually clear the lock.
+This method is provided to allow the lock to be flushed in the event that the consumer process was killed while executing a task holding the lock.

+        Alternatively, at start-up time you can execute the consumer with the ``-f`` method which will flush all locks before beginning to execute tasks.

 Result
 ------